-Planning Priority 4 - Adapt to natural hazards Living within a natural environment means the community is regularly at risk of natural hazards and there is an ongoing need to identify and adapt to bushfire, flooding, coastal inundation and erosion and drought.
-In addition, the region is likely to experience more intense and frequently extreme weather events in the future.
-Almost all of the Shire is identified as bushfire prone land.
-This was further highlighted by the catastrophic 2019/20 bushfires and the need to establish a more strategic approach in planning and managing bushfire risk.
+Rock wall (Caseys Beach) Living within a natural environment means the community is regularly at risk of natural hazards and there is an ongoing need to identify and adapt to bushfire, flooding, drought, and coastal inundation and erosion.
+In addition, the region is likely to experience more intense and frequently extreme weather events in the future .
+Almost all of Eurobodalla is identified as bushfire prone land.
+The need to establish a more strategic approach in planning and managing bushfire risk was further highlighted by the catastrophic Black Summer 2020 bushfires.
 Natural hazard resilience needs to continue to be an essential part of settlement planning for Eurobodalla in the future.
+Actions 4.1 Collaborate with NSW Rural Fire Services in investigating land use strategies across villages to achieve compliance with Planning for Bushfire Protection 2019 (short to long term)

-OUR ENVIRONMENT Actions term) 4.1 Investigate the potential for bushfire planning strategies in villages (short term) 4.2 Finalise and certify the Eurobodalla Coastal Management Program (medium term) 4.3 Adopt the Narooma Floodplain Risk Management Plan and Batemans Bay Urban Creek Flood Study (short term) 4.4 Develop a Flood Management Code across Eurobodalla (medium
+4.2 Finalise and certify the Eurobodalla Coastal Management Program (short term)

+4.3 Adopt the Narooma Floodplain Risk Management Plan and Batemans Bay Urban Creek Flood Study (short term)

+4.4 Develop a Flood Management Code across Eurobodalla (medium term)